nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

 Subsampling within ``augur filter``
 ===================================

-Another common filtering operation is subsetting of data to a achieve a more even spatio-temporal distribution or to cut-down data set size to more manageable numbers.
+Another common filtering operation is subsetting of data to achieve a more even spatio-temporal distribution or to cut-down data set size to more manageable numbers.
 The filter command allows you to select a specific number of sequences from specific groups, for example one sequence per month from each